jruizgit/rules/docs/py/reference.md

 [top](reference.md#table-of-contents)

 ### Choice of Sequences
-durable_rules allows expressing and efficiently evaluating richer event sequences In the example below each of the two event\fact sequences will trigger an action.
+durable_rules allows expressing and efficiently evaluating richer event sequences.
+In the example below each of the two event\fact sequences will trigger an action.

 The following two functions can be used and combined to define richer event sequences:
 * all: a set of event or fact patterns.
 All of them are required to match to trigger an action.